mkorovkin2/slider-pvp-contract/README.md

 - Deposit timeout (30 seconds) must have passed since wager creation
 - NOT both players have deposited (at least one missing)
 - Wager must not be settled
-- Can be called by anyone
+- Can be called by arbiter

 **Behavior:**
 - Refunds player 1 if they deposited
 - Refunds player 2 if they deposited
-- No action if neither deposited (just marks as settled)
+- Closes Wager PDA and refunds rent to payer

 ## Testing